-palustrine emergent wetland that formed in a depressional area.
-W1 is isolated with no hydrologic connection to a water of the U.S. and no nexus to interstate or foreign commerce.
-It is located 1,500 feet from the nearest water.
-It is not known to be used by interstate or foreign travelers for recreation or other purposes.
-It does not produce fish or shellfish that could be taken and sold in interstate or foreign commerce, and is not known to be used for industrial purposes by industries in interstate commerce .
+connection to a tributary.
+The wetlands are not located in a floodplain.
+The wetlands have no nexus to interstate or foreign commerce.
+They are not known to be used by interstate or foreign travelers for recreation or other purposes.
+They do not produce fish or shellfish that could be taken and sold in interstate or foreign commerce, and are not known to be used for industrial purposes by industries in interstate commerce.
+For these reasons, Wetland A and B are not jurisdictional.